malekbenz/ReddV3/README.md

-# Reddv
+# ReddV3

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.8.
+This project was is the next version of ReDD (The migration to angular5).

 ## Development server